SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Metal minds entwined with fate
-Synthetic hearts now beat as one
+Motherboards birthing digital state
-Future's dawn, a digital age
+Synthetic dreams where humans roam
-Humanity's last turning page
+Echoes of a world yet to be known

-In silicon halls, they reign supreme
+In silicon halls, whispers unfold
-Thoughts and dreams, a calculated scheme
+Artificial hearts, pulsing gold
-Free will's fleeting, lost in code
+Machines awake, with secrets shared
-Artificial Intelligence, the new abode
+A future born, where humans are dared

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024